MarkusSifft/SignalSnap/README.md

 ### Installation of Arrayfire
 For GPU calculations the high performance library Arrayfire is used.
 The Python wrapper ([see here](https://github.com/arrayfire/arrayfire-python)) is automatically installed when installing SignalSnap, however, [ArrayFire C/C++ libraries](https://arrayfire.com/download) need to be installed separately.
+Instructioins can be found can be found [here](https://github.com/arrayfire/arrayfire-python) and [here](https://arrayfire.org/docs/installing.htm#gsc.tab=0).

 ## Documentation